alire-project/alire/doc/publishing.md

-In case your project does not easily map to a single Alire crate (e.g., because you manage multiple project files with different dependencies, or there are other reasons to keep the sources together even if they generate several crates), the `alr publish` command provides a `--manifest <file>` switch to help with the process.
+In case your project does not easily map to a single Alire crate (e.g., because you manage multiple project files with different dependencies, or there are other reasons to keep the sources together even if they generate several crates), you have several options.

+The simplest one would be to make each crate a subdirectory within the repository, with its corresponding Alire manifest, sources and project files.
+Then, you can use `alr publish --tar` normally inside each subdirectory.

+Another possibility would be to use a bit of scripting to create temporary subfolders with the described organization, and again using `alr publish --tar` normally.

+Finally, the `alr publish` command provides a `--manifest <file>` switch to work in place with several crates.
 You can have different manifests at custom locations (other than the expected `./alire.toml`) and provide each one in turn with the `--manifest` switch to create their respective crate.

-Another possibility would be to use a bit of scripting to create temporary subfolders with the necessary sources, project files, and expected `alire.toml` in the subfolder root, and using `alr publish --tar` normally.
+In this case, `alr` temporarily uses the given file as the root manifest, so all sources will be packaged for each crate.
+This is a bit wasteful, but as long as each crate's project files are properly defined (no shared sources), this remains an option to split the sources into crates.

 ### Starting from other configurations